opendaylight/docs/docs/user-guide/l2switch-user-guide.rst

    -  is-learning-only-mode

-      -  "true" means that the L2Switch will only be learning addresses.
+      -  "true" means that the L2 Switch will only be learning addresses.
          No additional flows to optimize network traffic will be installed.

-      -  "false" means that the L2Switch will react to network traffic and install flows on the switches to optimize traffic.
+      -  "false" means that the L2 Switch will react to network traffic and install flows on the switches to optimize traffic.
          Currently, MAC-to-MAC flows are installed.